d13co/d13.co/content/posts/algorand-sustainability-backrunning/index.md

   image: backrun-cover.png
 ---

 > _This is presented as a personal opinion piece.
-Views presented here are mine except when explicitly attributed._
+Views presented here are mine except where explicitly attributed._

 ## Preface